SpartanSf/envMod/README.md

 envMod will save environment state on reboot!
 Even upon reboot, your environment will stay the same.
 You will not need to re-enter the `envMod` command. **This requires that you have installed the `startup.lua` script included or added it to the top of your own.**

 ## Bugs
-I have done some minimal testing and there is only one known bug: `cd ..` can *seem* to put you outside of the environment.
-However, this is only caused because I can't figure out how to get the shell to not update its path.
-It won't actually escape.
-Found more bugs?
+Found many bugs?
 Open an issue or DM SpSf (swoshswosh_01578).
 Bugs will be fixed.
 Probably™.